 - March 25th, 2012.
 He beat LeBron again, draining jumpers on way to 28 points, 9 rebounds and 8 assists in OKC.
 The Thunder had 13 steals and the Heat had 21 turnovers which the Thunder turned into 28 points.
 “They beat us in all facets of the game”, LeBron said, who endured a 44% shooting night, though he had 7 assists.

 It makes you wonder if Kevin Durant simply cannot beat LeBron James.
 Only once did Durant score a measly 13 points when playing James.
 He plays well.
 James plays well.
 But Durant can’t lift his team to victory.
-Of the 13 losses, only 5 have been single digits affairs.
-Durant scoerd 34 points in January of 2010 and the Thunder lost by one point when LeBron blocked Durant’s game winning shot.
+Of the 14 losses, only 6 have been single digits affairs.
+Durant scored 34 points in January of 2010 and the Thunder lost by one point when LeBron blocked Durant’s game winning shot.
 In consecutive seasons, the Thunder lost by 5 points twice and then by 6 points.
+On Xmas, a one point heartbreak and a blown call.
 Other than that, the games haven’t been close.

-Yes, you can blame Durant’s teammates.
-In February, Durant and Westbrook scored 50% of their team’s points.
-The Thunder were outrebounded. and outscored from the three point line by 15 points, so it’s not all on Durant.
+Yes, you can blame Durant’s teammates when he was with the Thunder.
+In February of 2016, Durant and Westbrook scored 50% of their team’s points.
+The Thunder were outrebounded and outscored from the three point line by 15 points, so it’s not all on Durant.
 And it is.
-Part of the unwritten contract of expectations when you are the best player in the NBA and the best player on your team is that you carry that team to statement wins.
+Part of the unwritten contract of expectations when you are the best player on your team is that you carry that team to statement wins.
 Even as Durant has had exceptional performances, he has no antidote for the LeBron James virus.

 It wasn’t that long ago that the title was fully in the Warriors grasp.
-If you are counting, it has been 197 days since the Warriors were up 3-1.
 Then, LeBron James (and Kyrie Irving) yanked history out the Warriors hands.
 LeBron gave them a humiliating defeat on their home floor that will haunt them the rest of their careers.

 Yes Oakland, LeBron is waiting.
 He most certainly is.
 But Kevin Durant may not be much help.